thegoodideaco/visualizing-hierarchies/src/router/vue/reactivity.md

 # Reactivity

-User Interfaces for the most part, visually display data objects.
+User Interfaces for the most part, visually displays data objects.

 They are the visual representation of structured information.